 In Lisbon, diners squeeze bright yellow mustard on their Bifanas, similar to what people add to hot dogs in Amerian cities like Chicago and Buffalo.
 If you’re not sure where to eat a Bifana, just follow the crowds since Lisbon locals know where to find the best Portuguese food.
 The same goes for finding a good Prego, the popular Portuguese sandwich made with beef.

-A lot of tourists flock to O Trevo, the popular tasca on Luis de Camões Square in Chiado, since Anthony Bourdain famously ate there when he filmed No Reservations in 2011.
+A lot of tourists flock to O Trevo, the popular tasca on Luis de Camões Square in Chiado, since the late Anthony Bourdain famously ate there when he filmed No Reservations in 2011.
 We ate there too and unfortunately found the Bifanas dry with overcooked slices of pork.
 We prefer eating moist, flavorful Portuguese sandwiches out of the tourist zone in neighborhoods like Arroios.

 Bacalhau is more than your mother’s cod.
 This salted fish is both a popular Portuguese food staple and part of the country’s heritage.